Heritage Network Conference 2026

 Get your tickets

-Network, Partner and Supporter members can save an additional £50 and there is a special low rate for our Student Members.
+Network, Partner and Supporter class member of the Heritage Network save £50 and there is a special low rate for our Student Members.
 If your membership is in any of those categories you should have received an email with a code to access the discounted tickets.
-Click the red 'Get tickets' button and enter your code in the box that says 'Promo Code'.
+Simply add that to the box on the Eventbrite page which says 'Promo Code'.
 The discounted ticket options will be revealed.

 Inclusive and safe